Decision Note: The Broadcom Bill Just Landed. Now What?

 - Consolidate Hardware: Broadcom licenses by core.
 If you are running 5-year-old servers with low density, you are lighting money on fire.
 Refreshing hardware to high-density AMD EPYC chips can cut your core count (and license bill) in half.

-- Kill the Zombies: We routinely find 15-30% of VMs are "zombies"—powered on but doing nothing, matching broader Flexera State of the Cloud waste estimates.
+- Kill the Zombies: I routinely find 15-30% of VMs are "zombies."
+Powered on but doing nothing, matching broader Flexera State of the Cloud waste estimates.
 Audit them.
 Delete them.
 Stop paying to license the cores they run on.

 - Drop Third-Party Tools: If VCF gives you decent monitoring (Aria Operations) and network defense (NSX), do you still need that expensive SolarWinds or separate firewall maintenance contract?